Description of upgrade

 - The second set of live-streamed seminars for cycle 46r1 will take place on at 09:30 BST and on at 17:00 BST.

 - The IFS Cycle 46r1 test data is available in MARS including new model output parameters.

 Cycle 46r1 live-streamed seminars

-We will organise two live-streamed seminars to introduce the new IFS cycle 46r1.
-The first seminar will mainly cover the Scientific changes made in the new Cycle and will take place on Tuesday, 26 Feb.
-2019 at 09:30 UTC and repeated on Thursday, 07 Mar.
-2019 at 17 :30 UTC.
-The second seminar will focus more on the meteorological impact and scores of the new cycle, with details on how to access the Cycle 46r1 release candidate test data.
-This second seminar will be organised about one month before the implementation date and will also be repeated a second time.
-Dates for the second seminar will be confirmed.
-You will have the opportunity to raise any questions during all these seminars.
+We have organised two live-streamed seminars to introduce the new IFS cycle 46r1.
+The first seminar has mainly covered the Scientific changes made in the new Cycle (see recording and slides below).
+The second seminar focused more on the meteorological impact and scores of the new cycle, with details on how to access the Cycle 46r1 release candidate test data.

 Timetable for implementation